 EMDR therapy and the effects of EMDR have been extensively researched and this form of therapy treatment has helped millions of people relieve many types of psychological stress.

 How Does EMDR Therapy Work?

 So how does it work?
-In a nutshell, when we experience a really different challenges in life, our brain stores these memories differently than non-traumatic memories.
+In a nutshell, when we experience really difficult situations or challenges in life, our brain stores these memories differently than non-traumatic memories.
 EMDR works to reprocess these memories so they’re stored correctly, and consequently, you feel less triggered and impacted by these traumatic experiences or traumatic events.

 Here at Uplift Psychology Group, our EMDR therapy in San Jose near Santa Clara & Campbell is a very effective treatment that is research supported.
 It is currently used to treat a variety of traumatic experiences that have progressed to causing depression, anxiety, or post-traumatic stress disorder (PTSD).
 People often report feeling less distress and refreshed to continue on with their day almost immediately after sessions.

-For more resources & information on EMDR therapy, visit the International Association for EMDR (EMDRIA) website.
+For more resources & information on EMDR therapy and treatment, visit the International Association for EMDR (EMDRIA) website.

 EMDR Therapists in San Jose, CA

 Interested in a free 15 minute consultation?
 Schedule here!